inrae/jupyterhub-vm/README.md

 ![Login](https://raw.githubusercontent.com/djacob65/jupyterhub-vm/master/images/jupyterhub_login.png)

 The password is to be set by entering it when logging in for the first time.
 Then, it is registered as a user account of the machine (Linux account).
+Thus, you will have to enter the same password for subsequent logins.
+To change it, you will have to connect to the VM via a console and change it with the command _passwd_.